Ross received backlash over the mention of Trayvon Martin on this song:

 The alleged murder of 17-year-old African American Trayvon Martin received international coverage because of the delay in charging his mixed-race assailer, George Zimmerman and his subsequent acquittal.

-The two-year anniversary of Trayvon Martin's death was the day after Ross digitally released Mastermind via iTunes..
+The second anniversary of Trayvon Martin's death was the day after Ross digitally released Mastermind via iTunes..
 The lyrics finds the Maybach Music Group leader comparing his success in the music industry to the death of Martin, and the not guilty verdict of Zimmerman.
 Rozay sent a statement to Vibe magazine, clarifying the lyric, which reads:

 "It's so important that today, on the two-year anniversary of the death of Trayvon Martin, we never forget that tragedy.
 I'm never going to let the world forget that name.
 In my song 'Black and White' off Mastermind I say, 'Trayvon Martin, I'm never missing my target'.
 There I'm reminding people that if you're a black person or a person of any color for that matter in this country, you have to be accurate, whatever moves you make, stay accurate.
 Even when you're walking down the street, playing music from your car, you have to stay on point."